yogi0001122/tech-challenge/1-challenge/README.md

 6. backend-functionapps - creating function app to host backend-end app
 7. cosmos-db            - creating cosmos db account, cosmos sql db and container

-All the stacks are placed in the modules folder and the variable are stored under **terraform.tfvars**
+The modules folder contains all the stacks, and **terraform.tfvars** contains the variables.

-To run the code you need to append the variables in the terraform.tfvars
+You must add the variables to the terraform.tfvars in order to run the code.

 ## Deployment